google/clasp/README.md

 ### Deploy

 Creates a version and deploys a script.
-The response gives the version of the deployment.
+The response gives the deployment ID and the version of the deployment.

+For web apps, each deployment has a unique URL.
+To update/redeploy an existing deployment, provide the deployment ID.

 #### Options